Will-Griffiths-Ireland/Mars-Colony-One/README.md

 - HTML5
 - CSS3
 - Javascript (Only for fontawesome)
-- Powerpoint & Paint.net for starseed logo
+- Powerpoint & Paint.net for image manipulation
 ​
 ## **Credits**
 ### **Honorable mentions**